Mayeu/mxl/README.md

 - Managed any other other header's fields
 - Take any other argument than 1 label
-- Write anything on disk
+- Write anything back on disk

 ## Usage